Is a Person a Primary or Secondary Source of Research?

 When it is about general knowledge and involves the original thoughts of a person then he or she is regarded as the primary source of that information.

-However, quotes become secondary sources if they are processed using information from original sources.
-For example, quotes from the world war that are found in books come from different original sources.
+However, quotes become secondary sources if they are processed using information from sources.
+For example, quotes from the world war that are found in books come from different sources.
 Therefore, the author of the book is a secondary source.